 15 Uses for Whey

 Native people groups are known for not wasting.
-Every part of a harvested animal was used, even the bones, hooves, and antler for making stock.
+Every part of a harvested animal was used, even the bones, hooves, and antlers for making stock.
 Every part of a plant was used.
 Yet, we tend to throw out what we don’t want, like carrot tops or chicken feet.
-In this post, Chris shares how to use what you may be tempted to pour down the drain after making cheese—whey.
+The uses for whey abound.
+In this post, Chris shares how to use what you may be tempted to pour down the drain after making cheese.

 Post by Chris